npm/cli/docs/content/commands/npm-link.md

 ### Workspace Usage

 `npm link <pkg> --workspace <name>` will link the relevant package as a dependency of the specified workspace(s).
-Note that It may actually be linked into the parent project's `node_modules` folder, if there are no conflicting dependencies.
+Note that it may actually be linked into the parent project's `node_modules` folder, if there are no conflicting dependencies.